Undertake energy performance inspections

 - confirm the availability of the equipment and resources required for the energy performance inspection

-- use the relevant equipment and interpret the available and gathered data to the required devolved nation's standards
+- use the relevant equipment, resources and software to interpret the available data to the required devolved nation's standards

 - provide evidence of your identity to those present at the property before commencing the inspection

-- identify circumstances when at the property that prevent continuing with the inspection and explain the reasons to the customer
+- when at the property, identify circumstances that may prevent continuing with the inspection and explain the reasons to the customers

-- undertake a visual inspection of the relevant aspects of the property in accordance with the requirements of the Reduced Data Standard Assessment Programme (RDSAP) methodology and conventions
+- undertake a visual inspection of the relevant aspects of the property in accordance with the requirements of the relevant national calculation methodology and its associated guidance and conventions

-- observe and take measurements which are required to provide data for the calculation of an energy performance rating
+- observe and record the measurements which are required to provide data for the calculation within the software

-- make further investigations in accordance with the requirements of the Reduced Data Standard Assessment Programme (RDSAP) methodology, where observations are inconsistent with existing evidence and expected findings
+- make further investigations in accordance with the requirements of the national calculation methodology, where observations are inconsistent with existing evidence and expected findings

-- follow the relevant devolved nation's procedures for collecting information to enable the energy efficiency of the property to be determined
+- follow the relevant devolved nation's procedures for collecting information to enable the energy efficiency of the property to be estimated

 Maintain records of inspection findings

-- produce and maintain records of findings, including investigations carried out, values recorded, and options considered, to the level of detail required in accordance with the Reduced Data Standard Assessment Programme (RDSAP)
+- produce and maintain records of findings, including investigations carried out, values recorded, and options considered, to the level of detail required in accordance with the relevant national calculation methodology and its associated guidance and conventions

-- create, maintain and supply when requested by the devolved nations, records of which energy efficiency measures were considered and rejected with justification
+- create, maintain and supply when requested by the devolved nations, records of justifications where measures identified by the software were rejected

-- record in the Reduced Data Standard Assessment Programme (RDSAP), if required, where and why inspection has not been possible or where data is recorded as 'unknown'
+- record evidence where and why inspection has not been possible or the data is recorded as 'unknown'

-- store records securely in accordance with the relevant data protection legislation
+- store records securely in accordance with the relevant statutory requirements and data protection legislation, including code of practice and the auditing requirements of your Accreditation Scheme

 - confirm that records can be accessed for future use when required